-Benzodiazepines are habit-forming prescription drugs that are used for the treatment of several stress-related conditions, such as anxiety disorders, insomnia, epilepsy and even alcohol withdrawal.
-Often nicknamed “benzos,” benzodiazepines have the power to become highly addictive if they aren’t used properly.
+Benzodiazepines are habit-forming prescription drugs used to treat several stress-related conditions, such as anxiety disorders, insomnia, epilepsy and even alcohol withdrawal.
+There are many different formulations of benzodiazepines, along with many different brand names.
+Often nicknamed “benzos,” these drugs can become highly addictive if they aren’t used properly.

 Table of Contents

-Since benzodiazepines impact the mind and body alike, the drug’s withdrawal symptoms do as well.
-The severity of these symptoms depends on the duration of a person’s drug use, their dosage amounts, and the method of ingestion that the person employed when they took the drugs.
-Their level of physical dependency and emotional addiction also comes into play when determining the severity of withdrawal symptoms.
+Since benzodiazepines impact the mind and body, the drug’s withdrawal symptoms do as well.
+The severity of these symptoms depends on the duration of a person’s drug use, their dosage amounts, and the method of ingestion.
+Their levels of physical dependency and psychological addiction also come into play when determining the severity of withdrawal symptoms.

 - Slurred speech